Loebl-Komlos-Sos Conjecture: dense case: Proof of Lemma

-The difference between the presented proof of Theorem~\ref{thm_main} and its approximate version Theorem~\ref{thm_PiguetStein} is that in the proof of Theorem~\ref{thm_main} we have to fight to gain back small loses caused by the use of the Regularity Lemma.
-However, this is not necessary when we have the matching structure of Case~I. Then, we are able to reduce the situation to the ``approximate version'', i.e., to the setting of similar nature as in Theorem~\ref{thm_PiguetStein}.
+The difference between the present proof of Theorem~\ref{thm_main} and its approximate version Theorem~\ref{thm_PiguetStein} is that in the proof of Theorem~\ref{thm_main} we have to fight to gain back small loses caused by the use of the Regularity Lemma.
+However, this is not necessary when we have the matching structure of Case~I. Indeed, we can reduce this situation to the ``approximate version'', i.e., to a setting of similar nature as in Theorem~\ref{thm_PiguetStein}.